jscad/OpenJSCAD.org/packages/web/README.md

 And then access the contents via the URL of the web-site.
   * index.html for the standard version
-  * viewer-minimal.html for the barebones viewer
-  * viewer-options.html for the 'all options' variant of the above

 > NOTE: You might need configuration changes to allow access to the some of the contents (examples etc).

 #### Use of proxies for remote file loading:

-If you want the capability, just like the official OpenJSCAD.org site, to load remote projects/files directly from the web based user interface, but without the hassle with CORS issues, then you can use a proxy file (see [remote.pl](./remote.pl) & [remote.php](./remote.php)):
+If you want the capability, just like the official www.jscad.xyz site, to load remote projects/files directly from the web based user interface, but without the hassle with CORS issues, then you can use a proxy file (see [remote.pl](./remote.pl) & [remote.php](./remote.php)):